andrey-vorontsov/petridish-project/PetriDish/README.txt

 Known issue: Plants sometimes somehow get squished out of the way of a cell (they should always be the ones squishing).
 Known issue: Cells get stuck trying to get through Plants obstructing their path.

+Version 0.0.6.7
+Implemented the grazing behavior, with some other changes made to accomodate the change.
+Grazers now approach Plants and 'nibble' on them to slowly leech energy away.
+As a prerequisite, implemented backend functionality to allow certain behaviors to have 'cooldowns' - only usable every x ticks.
+Mobile cells also go to sleep when starving to save energy.
+Rebalanced a few stats here and there to make the simulation more interesting to watch.
+Known issue: Grazers look pretty awkward piling on to and spinning around Plants.
+Known issue: Sleeping cells vibrate.
+Known issue: Cells clip into each other and spaz out.

 KNOWN ISSUES

 Cells get stuck against each other trying to eat the same target; increasingly rare in current versions.
 Strange jitteriness of cells - cause unknown, occurences are rare.
 Plants sometimes get squished out of the way of a moving cell.
 Cells get stuck trying to get through obstructing Plants.
+Grazers look pretty awkward piling on to and spinning around Plants.
+Sleeping cells vibrate.
+Cells clip into each other and spaz out.

 NOTES